 2. Core Strength in 20

-To become a better runner, you need to strengthen your entire core—Races & Places core muscles, including your abdominals, but also your diaphragm, lats, pelvic floor, and adductors (inner thighs).
+A Kettlebell Workout for Upper Body Strength core—and 20 minutes offers plenty of time to do just that.
+The workout below targets all of your core muscles, including your abdominals, but also your diaphragm, lats, pelvic floor, and adductors (inner thighs).

 “A strong core is the foundation of running efficiency,” says Helms.
 While you run, a strong core will help improve your posture to reduce muscle imbalances and minimize stress on the joints.
 It also kicks up your stability, so you can maintain power and speed.
 Plus, a strong core helps transfer power from the upper body to the lower body and vice versa, Helms explains.